SqueezeDet: Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving: Method Description

 \subsection{Detection Pipeline}

-\vsp Inspired by YOLO~\cite{YOLO}, we also adopt a single-stage detection pipeline: region proposition and classification is performed by one single network simultaneously.
-As shown in Fig.\ref{fig:DetPipeline}, a convolutional neural network first takes an image as input and extract a low-resolution, high dimensional feature map from the image.
-Then, the feature map is fed it into the \textit{ConvDet} layer to compute bounding boxes centered around $W\times H$ uniformly distributed spatial grids.
-Here, $W$ and $H$ are number of grid centers along horizontal and vertical axes.
+\vsp Inspired by YOLO~\cite{YOLO}, we adopt a single-stage detection pipeline: region proposition and classification is performed by one single network simultaneously.
+As shown in Fig.\ref{fig:DetPipeline}, a convolutional neural network first takes an image as input and extract a low-resolution, high dimensional feature map.
+Then, the feature map is fed it into the \textit{ConvDet} layer to compute bounding boxes centered around $W\times H$ uniformly distributed spatial grids. $W$ and $H$ are the number of grid centers along horizontal and vertical directions.

 \vsp